-Learn more about the List View Package Browser (List View format)
+Learn more about the List View

+The Package Browser

 Maintenance Items

 Getting to know Maintenance Items

 Introducing Maintenance Items

 Element maintenance items can be used with any element, including Requirements, Components and Classes, to capture problems, changes, issues, tasks, events and decisions that affect the individual element.
 Several types of Maintenance Items can be used to track official changes, additions and deletions to sets of Requirements, Components, User Stories and other specifications, providing a sound basis for overall project governance and traceability.